 Product-Market Fit is a term coined by Venture Capital Great, Marc Andreessen, in his post “The Only Thing That Matters.”
-That’s a powerful statement, coming from a very strong player in the game.
+In short, a powerful statement, coming from a very strong player in the game.
 So today, we’re going to explore why it’s the only thing that matters, how to assess product-market fit, and how to achieve it.

 What is Product-Market Fit?